 If you cant dive, Kayak!
 This small island lies near Lanta Noi (the small uninhabited one) home to mangrove forests and rocks.
 A number of companies offer kayaking tours, with some rock climbing ones as well.

 Plenty of options for enthusiasts.
 I am not even an amateur cook and had no interest in contorting my body on a holiday so did not try these activities!

 10. EAT, DRINK, GET MASSAGES AND RELAX

-Check out a different beach shack each night and sample local fare.
-We gorged on all varieties of sea food, barbeques and Thai staples till our seams burst!
-Drank Mai Tai till I puked!
-Got daily massages and fell asleep listening to waves and relaxed like nobody’s business!
+Check out a different beach shack each night and sample the local fare.
+We gorged on all varities of seafood, barbeques and Thai staples till our seams burst and drunk Mai Tai till we puked.
+Got daily massages and fell asleep listening to the waves and relaxed like anything!

 Even though we are back, we still have not gotten over Lanta and we will definitely be going back again some day.
 I hope that this Koh Lanta travel guide inspired you to plan a trip to the island.
 It is a beautiful place and deserves to be visited at least once.
 Do go before it gets inundated with tourists.

 WELCOME TO TWO FLASHPACKERS